 Bankruptcy Lawyers In Los Angeles

-Working with experienced bankruptcy lawyers in Los Angeles will ensure you and your interests are protected as you restructure your debt in California.
+Experienced bankruptcy lawyers in Los Angeles will ensure you are financially protected as you restructure your debt in California.

-Bankruptcy is a process by which individuals and businesses can repay or eliminate some or all of their debt.
-Bankruptcies are divided into several types including, liquidation (Chapter 7 bankruptcy) and reorganization (Chapter 13 bankruptcy).
+Bankruptcy is a process by which individuals and businesses can repay or eliminate some or all of their debt under the protection of the federal bankruptcy court.

-A Chapter 13 bankruptcy is for those who have a reliable source of income.
-This income will be used to repay some of the debt.
-When one files for Chapter 13 bankruptcy, a repayment plan must be proposed detailing how debt will be paid over the next three to five years.
+Chapter 13 bankruptcy is considered a “wage earner” bankruptcy because you must have a reliable source of income to repay some portion of your debt.
+A repayment plan must be proposed detailing how debt will be paid over the next three to five years.
 An individual or business can also make up missed payments on secured debt to avoid foreclosure on or repossession of property.

 Filing for bankruptcy can be a complicated process, and a bankruptcy attorney is an invaluable asset in ensuring that the steps are followed correctly.